ncjain/Learn-Go/Go Notes/Data Type/interface.md

-A nil interface has a nil type.

 ## Interfaces in Go
-An interface is a great and only way to achieve Polymorphism in Go

-What is an interface?
-An interface is a collection of method signatures that an Object can implement.
+An interface is a great and only way to achieve Polymorphism in Go An interface is a collection of method signatures that an Object can implement.
 Hence interface defines the behavior of the object.

 The primary job of an interface is to provide only method signatures consisting of the method name, input arguments and return types.
 It is up to a Type (e.g. struct type) to declare methods and implement them.

 For example, a Dog can walk and bark.
 If an interface declares method signatures of walk and bark while Dog implements walk and bark methods, then Dog is said to implement that interface.

+## Declaring interface

+type InterfaceName interface {
+    method1 signature
+    method2 signature
+    ...
+    methodN signature
+}

 ## Implement:
 If you are an OOP programmer, you might have used implement keyword a lot while implementing an interface.
 But in Go, you do not explicitly mention if a type implements an interface.
 If a type implements a method of signature that is defined in an interface, then that type is said to implement that interface.
 Like saying if it walks like a duck, swims like a duck and quacks like a duck, then it’s a duck.

-## Declaring interface

-type Shape interface {
-    Area() float64
-    Perimeter() float64
-}
+1. If a type want to implement any interface then, type need to implement all the methods of the interface, then only we can type has implemented interface.

+2. It is not mandatory for a type to implement all the methods of an interface, but to successfully implement, all the method shoul be implemented.

 ## Types of interface
 The interface has two types.
 1. A static type of the interface is interface itself, for example Shape in the above program.
 2. An interface does not have a static value, rather it points to a dynamic value.
 A variable of an interface type can hold a value of the Type that implements the interface.
 The value of that Type becomes dynamic value of the interface and that type becomes the dynamic type of the interface.

-Example 1:

-type Shape interface {
+Example : A nil interface has a nil type. type Shape interface {
 	Area() float64
 	Perimeter() float64